A step-by-step workflow to extract the genuine circular dichroism of thin films: Measurement workflow

 \section{Measurement workflow}

-In this workflow, depicted in Figure~\ref{Fig. Workflow}, we present a four-step protocol that incorporates azimuthal rotation and flipping.
-Both methods are essential for reliable measurements, as they remove distinct classes of artifacts.
+In this workflow, depicted in Fig.~\ref{Fig. Workflow}, we present a two-step protocol that incorporates azimuthal rotation and flipping.
+Both methods are essential for robust measurements, as they remove distinct classes of artifacts.
 Experimentally, the measured CD response can be expressed as: \cite{zhang2022revealing, makhija2024effect, albano2017chiroptical}

 Here, the first term corresponds to the intrinsic CD contribution.
 The second term, $\frac{1}{2}(LD^\prime LB - LB^\prime LD)$, is a rotation-invariant apparent CD arising from coupling between LD and LB.
 In this expression, $LD^\prime$ and $LB^{\prime}$ denote the $LD$ and $LB$ measured along axes rotated by $45\,^\circ$ relative to $0\,^\circ/90\,^\circ$axes, which is necessary because the anisotropy in thin films is not generally aligned with the measurement frame.
 The third term, $(-LD)\, \sin\alpha \, \cos 2\theta$, accounts for a rotation-dependent artifact from residual birefringence in the PEM $\alpha$ \cite{zhang2022revealing}, $\theta$ is the azimuthal angle, while the negative sign indicates that this contribution has an opposite sign relative to the LD defined along the $0\,^\circ/90\,^\circ$ axes.
-From Equation~\ref{Eq.
-CD apparent} it becomes clear that azimuthal rotation suppresses contributions arising from in-plane optical anisotropy that depend on the orientation of the sample (term 3), whereas flipping eliminates linear effects that reverse sign under propagation inversion (term 2).
-Only the combination of both enables us to reliably isolate the genuine CD signal in thin films; neither rotation nor flipping alone is sufficient.
+From Eq.~\ref{Eq.
+CD apparent} it becomes clear that azimuthal rotation suppresses contributions arising from in-plane optical anisotropy that depend on the sample orientation (term 3), whereas flipping eliminates linear effects that reverse sign under propagation inversion (term 2).
+Only the combination of both enables us to obtain the corrected CD signal in thin films; neither rotation nor flipping alone is sufficient.